 Section 4: Personal Asset Information for All Individuals

-Section 4 requires an individual to provide the IRS with detailed information about any personal assets, such as vehicles, real estate, bank accounts and investments.
+Section 4 requires an individual to provide the IRS with detailed information about any personal assets, such as vehicles, real estate, bank accounts, and investments.
 Section 4 also requires taxpayers to complete a monthly income and expense statement, which sets up a side-by-side comparison of your income and living expenses for the IRS to evaluate.
-Finally, the taxpayer must sign at the end of Section 4, and certify under the penalties of perjury that the information provided in the form is true.
+Finally, the taxpayer must sign at the end of Section 4, and certify under the penalties of perjury that the information provided in the form is correct.
 If the tax is owed jointly, both husband and wife must sign the form.

 Sections 5 and 6: Business Information and Sole Proprietorship Information

 An individual need only complete Sections 5 and 6 of Form 433-A if he or she is self-employed.
 Section 5 requests detailed information about the taxpayer’s business, including the balances of business bank accounts, outstanding accounts receivable, and other business assets.
-Section 6 requires an individual to give an accounting of gross monthly business income and expenses, in order to illustrate the current financial status of the business and measure its profits, if any.
+Section 6 requires an individual to give an accounting of gross monthly business income and expenses, to illustrate the current financial status of the business and measure its profits, if any.

 Using IRS Form 433-A

-In some cases, an individual cannot pay the tax debt in full within the IRS collection timeframe, but can pay some of the debt owed.
+In some cases, an individual cannot pay the tax debt in full within the IRS collection time frame but can pay some of the debt owed.
 The IRS may permit an individual in this situation to enter into a partial payment installment agreement, which will satisfy at least a portion of the outstanding tax debt.

 The IRS will determine whether an individual qualifies for an installment agreement or partial payment installment agreement based on the information contained within Form 433-A. The amount of an individual’s monthly installment payments depends upon the amount of the tax debt and the individual’s ability to repay that debt within the IRS collection period.